-- If you think you will get released quickly, you might get to keep wearing street clothes, otherwise you you will have to change into a jail issued jumpsuit.
+- If you think you will get released quickly, you might get to keep wearing street clothes, otherwise you will have to change into a jail issued jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, you should tell our readers about your experience.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Can you tell us secrets that will help others to get through the procedure?

 Tell Your Story

 Once bail has been posted, you will be allowed to go home after you get discharged.
 The discharge process will take from 10 minutes to all day.
 So, the faster you can pay your bail, the faster you can get out of jail.
 How quickly you get discharged will depend on whether you’ve got a cash bond or if a magistrate needs to figure out your bail amount.
 For a minor offense, you will simply be booked and then released on your recognizance without having to pay bail.
 When you get to the end of your sentence and have a discharge date, expect to get discharged between 9am and noon.